cloudflare/cloudflare-docs/content/data-localization/how-to/workers.md

 Customer Metadata Boundary applies to the custom domain configured, as well as the [`*.workers.dev`](/workers/configuration/routing/routes/#routes-with-workersdev) subdomain.

-Workers [Metrics and Analytics](/workers/observability/metrics-and-analytics/) are not available outside US region when using Customer Metadata Boundary.
+Workers [Metrics and Analytics](/workers/observability/metrics-and-analytics/) are not available outside the US region when using Customer Metadata Boundary.

 With Customer Metadata Boundary set to `EU`, **Workers & Pages** > **Workers** > **Metrics** tab the zone dashboard will not be populated.